Merzasphor/MWSE/docs/source/lua/type/tes3/cell.rst

     Sun color values.
 Only available for interior cells.

 **waterLevel** (`number`_)
     The water level of the cell.
-Only available for interior cells.
+Only available for interior cells that do not behave as exterior cells.

 Functions